OmarAlkhalaff/Application-of-Time-Series-Forecasting-in-Real-Estate-Valuation/README.md

  - Notebook 2: Static Modeling for Producing Time Series
  - Notebook 2: Mean-Point Time Series Modeling

- We will be working with a dataset of tokyo trades published by Ministry of Land, Infrastructure, Transport and Tourism of Japan (MLIT).
+ We will be working with a dataset of Tokyo real estate trades published by Ministry of Land, Infrastructure, Transport and Tourism of Japan (MLIT).
 The dataset is originally reported in japanese languge and was translated by a kaggle contributer.
 In addition to the trades data, we will be incorporating the housing consumer price index for japan.

  After EDA & feature engineering we will proceed to with two different approaches to model the prices, the approaches in a nutshell: